 - Participate in community challenges like UI challenges, 100 Days of Flutter

 - Volunteer for a tech community of your interest

 Practice and build your confidence

-If you asked me before, becoming a public speaker is probably the last thing I want to be in my life.
-I didn't have the confidence and the technical know-how to present well, and I ended up messing up a few of my presentations when I was starting.
+If you asked me before, becoming a public speaker is probably my last goal.
+I didn't have the confidence and the technical know-how to present well, and I messed up a few of my presentations when I was starting.

-To build your confidence in communication, you have to invest the effort in preparation and research for things you're not comfortable doing.
-Practice and apply what you know or just learned.
+To build your confidence in communication, you must invest effort in preparation and research for things you're uncomfortable doing.
+Practice and apply what you know or have just learned.
 Then, get constructive feedback from your peers or audience.
 Finally, get better at doing it the next time.

 I learned it the hard way, but it was a great experience.
-Currently, I give conference talks, conduct workshops at least ten times a year, and I'm still learning a thing or two.
+I give conference talks and conduct workshops at least ten times a year, and I'm still learning a thing or two.

 Communication is crucial in software development